Debguin452/AskThat/README.md

 ### ⏳ Auto-Expiring Messages
 Every message automatically expires after **7 days**.
 Inboxes stay clean with no manual housekeeping required.

-### 📈 Stats Tracking
-Per-user statistics (views and messages received) are tracked anonymously and surfaced in the dashboard so you can see how your link is performing.

 ---

 ## 🏗️ Architecture